“The Folks of Flint,” a stunning 58-portrait exhibit, opens at the Capitol Theatre

 More about Dan White’s background, his connections to Flint, his family, and how the project has been funded is available in Jan Worth-Nelson’s EVM story of June, 2017 here.

-Banner photo of playwright Harold Ashburn copyright Dan White.
+Banner/feature photo of Harold Ashburn.
+Copyright Dan White.

 EVM staff writer Patsy Isenberg can be reached at pisenber@gmail.com.